usystems/webling-plugins/README.md

 - The `listIds(options?: { filter?: string; order?: string[] }): Promise<number[]>` method is the same as the `list` method, but it returns only the ids of the matching instances.

-  Get all members which have an open debitor and are in a supgroup of `Aktive`, orderd by the remaining amount of the debitor
+  Get all members which have an open debitor and are in a subgroup of `Aktive`, ordered by the remaining amount of the debitor
   ```javascript
   const memberIds = await context.instances.member.list({
       filter: '$links.debitor.state="open" AND $ancestors.$label = `Aktive`',